 i.
 What is Continuous Compound Interest

-Compound interest calculates only the interest of principal after a certain time.
-But the continuous compound interest means increasing the interest based on principal or initial amount as well as the multiple time periods.
+Compound interest calculates only the interest of the principal after a certain time.
+But the continuous compound interest means increasing the interest based on the principal or initial amount as well as multiple time periods.
 That is to say, you can measure the final amount or future value (FV) if the interest is compounding continuously.

 ii.
 The Formula of Continuous Compound Interest

 The formula of continuous compound interest is as follows-

 A is the final amount or continuous compounding amount (FV).